Modified Macdonald polynomials and integrability

 A brute force proof of this equation can be accomplished by an iterated application of the formula (\ref{eq:binom2}).

-We would like to note that there are other ways of writing $H_{\l}(x;t)$ as lattice paths partition functions.
+We would like to note that there are other ways of writing $H_{\l}(x;t)$ as a lattice path partition function.
 These other constructions would lead to different types of formulae (see for example Section \ref{sec:modM}, formula (\ref{eq:HZz}) with $q=0$).